ksu-cs-textbooks/cs-zero/content/x-cis115-labs/14-dictionaries/04-worked-example/_index.md

     return total
 ```

-The Boolean expression `letter in scores` will return true if the current letter in our word is present as a key in the dictionary scores.
+The Boolean expression `letter in scores` will return true if the current letter in our word is present as a key in the dictionary `scores`.
 The same syntax also works for determining if an element is present in a list!

 ## Complete Program